-Paper 3 - Decision Making 1 hour 45 minutes, 60 marks
+Paper 3 - Decision Making

-- Five questions based on a case study.
+- Five Questions based on a case study.
 There are three parts to Question 3 and two parts to Question 4. - Questions are based on the A Level subject content; knowledge of material from the AS Level subject content is assumed. - Externally assessed. - 30% of the A Level

-Paper 4 - Business Strategy 1 hour 15 minutes, 40 marks
+Paper 4 - Business Strategy

 Two essay questions based on a case study.
-Questions are based on the A Level subject content; knowledge of material from the AS Level subject content is assumed.
+Questions are based on the A Level subject content; knowledge of material from the AS level subject content is assumed.